studersi/test-4/tutorial-2/README.md

 ###Step 1: Creating a minimal configuration

 Our web server is stored in `/apache` on the file system.
-It’s default configuration is located in `/apache/conf/httpd.conf`.
+Its default configuration is located in `/apache/conf/httpd.conf`.
 It is very extensive and rather difficult to understand.
 It’s a problem that even the default configurations in common Linux distributions are contributing to at an ever higher degree.
 We will be replacing this configuration file with the following greatly simplified configuration.

 ```bash